Hive-Systems/pyfair/docs/getting_started.rst

     Example: .25 (unitless)

-8. **Control Strength**
+8. **Control Strength ("CS")**

-    Description: a unitless number that descibes the relative strength of the control environment a threat actor is trying to exploit
+    Description: a unitless number that describes the relative strength of the control environment a threat actor is trying to exploit

     Restrictions: must be a number from 0.0 to 1.0